A collaborative installation by 62 international artists

 I am so excited to begin this project, and institutional support has been great.
 It will premiere at the Chehalem Cultural Center as a part of Reveal / Conceal in November 2019, and the show travels to Portland in 2020.

-It would be impossible to make a project at this scale without the help of grants and support from the community.
-Thank you!
+This is a large scale project, and it would be impossible to make it happen without the help of grants and support from the community.
+Thank you to everyone who has contributed!!